-Civitas runs after-school classes and Saturday schools in London, providing very low-cost English and maths lessons to children who will benefit from extra educational support, but who do not have access to expensive private tuition.
+Civitas runs after-school classes and Saturday schools in London, and now the north east of England, providing very low-cost English and maths lessons to children who will benefit from extra educational support, but who do not have access to expensive private tuition.
 Located in the heart of communities with dedicated teachers, excellent resources, and small class sizes, children’s learning thrives in a Civitas Schools environment.

 The ethos of Civitas Schools is that all children deserve a first-class education; that any child can learn with the right support; and that no child who is behind at school needs to remain so.
 Since the project was established in 2005, we have demonstrated that with dedicated teachers any child who can learn and – given support and encouragement, even for just an hour or two a week – most will excel.